Nicole Dados

 My academic work

-After completing my PhD, I worked as a postdoctoral researcher in the social sciences, participating in several funded research projects while pursuing independent research into the work conditions of contract knowledge workers in the university sector.
-This culminated in the publication of my report “Precarious Work, Invisible Labour”, in 2020, at the height of COVID pandemic.
+After completing my PhD, I worked as a postdoctoral researcher in the social sciences, participating in several funded research projects and pursuing research into the work conditions of contract knowledge workers in the university sector.
 My academic publications, published as Nour Nicole Dados, can be found here.

 A black and white school photo of female students from the Zappeion school in Constantinople.